 Forest of Reading

-Celebrate the Forest of Reading with Exclusive, New Virtual Content
+Celebrate the Forest of Reading Awards with Us on May 18, 19, and 20!

 Given we cannot announce the winners in person at the Forest of Reading Festival, we are adapting to celebrate the Forest of Reading in two parts: with our new Forest of Reading Virtual Celebrations, available through the password website ONLY to current program registrants, and with our Forest of Reading Awards, presented in partnership with CBC Books.